Crossings (Steel novel)

-Crossings is a 1982 bonkbuster novel that was written by American Danielle Steel.
+Crossings is a 1982 novel that was written by American Danielle Steel.
 It is Steel's 13th novel.
 It was adapted into a six-part miniseries of the same name in 1986.

 Plot

 The ship Normandie makes a voyage from Washington, D.C. to France despite an impending war.
 Aboard the ship is American Liane de Villiers, the young wife of an old ambassador to France.